Cambodian conflict (1812–1813): Establishment of Vietnamese domination in Cambodia

 When King Ang Chan returned to Cambodia, Oudong, royal capital of Cambodia since 1601, had been destroyed and burnt down by the Siamese.
 After the Siamese envoys and officials had returned to Battambang, Lê Văn Duyệt proposed to build a new citadel and royal city for Ang Chan.
 Ang Chan preferred Phnom Penh over Oudong.
 While Oudong was susceptible to Siamese attacks, Phnom Penh was located riverine and the Vietnamese fleets could accessibly arrive in defense in case of future Siamese attacks.
 Lê Văn Duyệt then constructed a new citadel for Ang Chan at Phnom Penh called "Banteay Keav".
 Lê Văn Duyệt constructed another citadel at Lvea Aem as a Vietnamese garrison.
-He also ordered the construction of a shrine at Chroy Changvar dedicated to Nguyễn Hữu Cảnh, a Vietnamese commander who conquered Cambodia in 1700, the shrine where the Cambodian King Ang Chan and his Cambodian ministers would dress in Vietnamese costumes and worship this deceased Vietnamese historical figure.

 Lê Văn Duyệt assigned Nguyễn Văn Thoại with Vietnamese troops of 1,500 men to guard King Ang Chan.
 Ang Chan also rewarded his meritorious subjects with high positions, with Oknha Bovorneayok Sous becoming Oknha Chakrey Sous the Minister of War and Tuan Pha, a Cham general, becoming the Yomreach or the Minister of Justice.
 In 1814, Nguyễn Văn Thoại was appointed as bảo hộ or Protector of Cambodia, essentially Vietnam's representative minister in Cambodia.

 King Ang Chan continued to send tributes to the Siamese court annually but also sent tributes to Huế triennially.
 Cambodia then came under de facto Vietnamese influence, which would remain so until the Siamese-Vietnamese War (1841-1845) for about thirty years.
-Twice a month, Ang Chan and his officials would dress in Vietnamese attire and conduct sacrifices at the Vietnamese shrine at Chroy Changvar to worship Emperor Gia Long.